stigwue/iriki/README.md

 ### Application

 Application is non-Iriki code.
 It can reside anywhere as long as it is pointed to in the application configuration.
-When a request is made, a matching model is first looked for in engine-space.
-If not found, then the application folder will then be used.
-There will pe provision to override Iriki models.
+When a request is made, a matching model is first looked for in application space.
+If not found, then the engine folder will be searched.
+There will be provision to override selected Iriki model actions.

 ## To Do
 Rethink DB?

-IO with another API
+Persist with another API

-Enable MySQL IO using RedBean PHP

 Add changes to the database like Laravel does outside runtime.

-Port to other languages?
+Port to other languages/frameworks?
 Hack?
 Python?
-Java?
+NodeJS?